 Marching band will be on the field with instruments and any other needed items quickly after the bell rings.

 This is a matter of self-discipline, respect, and courtesy.

 Stop playing and talking when the director is talking.

 Any Food, candy, or beverages need to be thrown away in the instrumental music room.

 Leave music stands and chairs orderly.

-Football Games: Home games begin at 7pm.
-We will depart from CSHS at 4:20 to arrive at CSMS for the pre-game meal and to move equipment and get dressed.
-We will not depart from CSMS until we are ready.
-8th and 9th graders can remain at CSMS awaiting the others to arrive for the pre-game meal.
+Home games begin at 7pm.
+We meet at CSHS for the pre-game meal (optional) and move/pack equipment and get dressed.
+We will not depart from CSHS until we are ready.
+We usually arrive at CSHS,

 Away games are different.
 Each away game requires transportation and those distances and travel time have been factored in to our meal time and departure times.